 - change in drainage pattern

 - flooding potential

-- landscape impacts of excavation and construction
+- landscape impacts of excavation, construction and operation

-- loss of natural features, habitats and species by construction and operation
+- loss of natural features, habitats and species

-- pollution of potable, coastal, surface and ground water
+- pollution of surface and ground water

 - Air pollution

-- capacity and design parameters of proposed sewage and wastewater treatment facility.

 - socio-economic and cultural impacts.

 - risk assessment

 - noise

+- spills and leaching of chemicals

+- disposal of waste (solid and liquid), hazardous and nonhazardous.

 Distinguish between significant positive and negative impacts, direct and indirect, long term and immediate impacts.
 Identify avoidable as well as irreversible impacts.
-Characterize the extent and quality of the available data, explaining significant information deficiencies and any uncertainties associated with the predictions of impacts.
+Characterise the extent and quality of the available data, explaining significant information deficiencies and any uncertainties associated with the predictions of impacts.
 A major environmental issue is determined after examining the impact (positive and negative) on the environment and having the negative impact significantly outweigh the positive.
 It is also determined by the number and magnitude of mitigation strategies which need to be employed to reduce the risk(s) introduced to the environment.
 Project activities and impacts should be represented in matrix form with separate matrices for pre and post mitigation scenarios.